 - Post-harvest management technology and facilities including transport, storage, processing, preservation, packaging and marketing

-- Commodity prices, weather, measures to minimize impact of drought and climate change
+- Commodity prices, weather, measures to minimize the impact of drought and climate change

-- Detailed procedure for availing bank credit, crop and livestock insurance cover, government subsidies, land records etc.
+- The detailed procedure for availing bank credit, crop and livestock insurance cover, government subsidies, land records, etc.

 - Government’s programs providing subsidy and other facilities to develop irrigation potential, rainwater harvesting, soil and water conservation measures, soil and water testing facilities, prevention and control of pests and diseases, bio-gas, minimum support prices

 - Contract farming, value chain system, warehouse receipt

 - Reclamation of degraded, saline and alkaline land